strong earthquake strikes eastern japan; No tsunami warning - ExBulletin

 strong earthquake strikes eastern japan; No tsunami warning

+An electronic message board, top left, at Narita International Airport in Narita, east of Tokyo, shows an earthquake notice for Friday, May 26, 2023.
+A strong earthquake hit Tokyo and other areas of eastern Japan on Friday, but no tsunami warning was issued.
+The US Geological Survey said the 6.1-magnitude quake was centered off the east coast of the Chiba Peninsula at a depth of 44.5 km.
+(Kyodo News via Associated Press) Associated Press

-A powerful earthquake hit Tokyo and other parts of eastern Japan on Friday, but no tsunami warning was issued.
+Tokyo (AFP) – A powerful earthquake jolted Tokyo and other parts of eastern Japan on Friday, but no tsunami warning was issued.

 The US Geological Survey said the 6.1-magnitude quake was centered off the east coast of the Chiba Peninsula at a depth of 44.5 km.